dzuk-mutant/June/readme.md

 ---

-### Aspects
+### Aspects, Features + Limitations

 - Two versions - regular and condensed.
-- Full European Latin support, Japanese Kana support.
 - On a Playdate screen, it's estimated to be about 14px/~1.8mm baseline to ascender height for Latin, 14px/~1.8mm square height/width for CJK characters.
 (Essentially the same size as body text on iPhones)
 - Borrows visual cues from  monospaced fonts to more clearly distinguish certain similar Latin characters (ie. I/i/1/l).
-- Currently, Japanese characters have only been designed/framed to be written in horizontal writing orientation so they can be typed alongside the rest of June's characters in a seamless way, but this might change in the future.
+- Currently, Japanese characters have only been designed/framed to be written in horizontal writing orientation so they can be typed alongside the rest of June's characters in a seamless way.

 ----

-### Character areas supported:
+### Supported Unicode character areas

-#### June
+#### Regular

 - Basic Latin / ASCII (full)
 - Latin-1 Supplement (full)
 - Latin Extended-A (full)
 	- (excluding the depreciated U+0149 character)
+- Cyrillic (Russian and some others)
 - Hiragana (full)
 - Katakana (full)
 - Fullwidth and Halfwidth Letterforms (some)